Parliament Act 2025

-Parliamentary security - Powers and duties of parliamentary security officers - Process C: item Item handed over gives officer reasonable grounds to believe item is capable of being used to commit violent offence or is otherwise dangerous
+Parliamentary security - Powers and duties of parliamentary security officers - Item handed over gives officer reasonable grounds to believe item is capable of being used to commit violent offence or is otherwise dangerous

 You could also call this:

-"What happens if a parliamentary security officer asks you to hand over something"
+"What happens if a parliamentary security officer asks for an item from you"

-If you are asked to give up an item by a parliamentary security officer, they must tell you that they cannot take the item without your permission.
-They must also tell you that you can change your mind about giving up the item before you leave the parliamentary precincts.
-The officer must advise you that if you do not let them keep the item, or if you change your mind after initially agreeing, you might not be allowed to enter or stay in the parliamentary precincts.
+If you are asked to give an item to a parliamentary security officer, they must tell you that they cannot take the item without your permission.
+They must also tell you that you can change your mind about giving them the item before you leave the parliamentary precincts.
+If you do not let the officer keep the item, or if you change your mind after initially agreeing, you might not be allowed to enter or stay in the parliamentary precincts.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.